Miaoli Travel Information

 Other than that, you’re on your own – you could always ask a local for an extra bed or bring your own tent and camp in the mountains of Miaoli County.

-Miaoli and Sanyi both have TRA train stations, which will be the most reliable way to get there.
+Miaoli and Sanyi both have TRA train stations.
 Make sure you plan in advance as trains to these locations might be infrequent depending on the day.
 The smaller stops, such as Tai-An, have no access to public transportation so you’ll need to rent a scooter or car if you have any hope of getting there.